 A: Yes, but be sure to include to include your potential collaborators on your application, and explain the relationship.

 Q: Will I need to provide any reporting at the end of my project?

 A: Yes, we require all vendors to track & submit certain information.
 It will be things like earnings, number of visitors, social media mentions, customer zip codes, and anything else that will help us to make this initiative better and to gain an understanding of the audience.
 Program participants will be given reporting requirements along with their acceptance notification.

 Q: Who is responsible for the insurance of the storefront/window?

-A: If you do a pop-up in a retail space which allows you to welcome visitors/customers, you will need to secure a general liability (1M coverage) policy in order to participate in the pilot.
+A: If you do a pop-up in a retail space which allows you to welcome visitors/customers, you will need to secure a general liability (1M coverage) policy in order to participate in the program.
 We also strongly recommend securing insurance for your inventory/fixtures.
 If you're doing an installation in a window, we still strongly suggest that you get insurance on the contents of the windows.